wanelo/gossip_girl/README.md

 ------------------------------

  * Copy gossip_girl.js into your statsd backends directory
- * Add its config parameters to your statsd config file (see exampleGossipConfig.js, below)
+ * Add its config parameters to your statsd config file (see exampleGossipConfig.js)
  * Start the Daemon:

     node stats.js /path/to/config